What does “automatic updates” actually mean?

 When certain events occur, you can send the HTTP request to the CI server, or execute SSH commands on your server - the possibilities are limitless.

-Just an example - let Drop Guard create a feature branch for a module update, spin up a feature branch instance out of that branch, run your automated tests via ssh commands and/ or visual regression tests with the Backtrac integration, and notify your QA team.
+Just an example - let Drop Guard create a feature branch for a module update, spin up a feature branch instance out of that branch, run your automated tests via ssh commands, and notify your QA team.

 When the QA team is satisfied with the results and sets the update task on “test passed”, let Drop Guard merge a feature branch back, run tests again, and trigger a deployment to the dev server.